Bivariate change point detection: joint detection of changes in expectation and variance: The statistical test

-Note that the bivariate nature of the test avoids double testing as compared to the two univariate approaches discussed in Section \ref{sect:idea}.
-Investigating $(E_{h,t})_t$ and $(V_{h,t})_t$ separately we can simulate a quantile of the temporal maximum of a single component of $(\mathcal L_{h,t})_t$.
-Set $\alpha=5\%$.
-In the univariate approaches we obtain the boundaries $\approx\pm 3.59$, see Figure \ref{fig1} segments B and C. For the bivariate procedure we obtain $Q\approx 4.00$ (radius in segment D), and this slight increase is the price for the avoidance of $\alpha$-error accumulation.
+Note that Proposition \ref{prop:jhc} below yields asymptotic power one.
+Further, the bivariate approach avoids double testing unlike the two univariate approaches from Section \ref{sect:idea}: Set $\alpha=5\%$.
+With the univariate approaches we obtain the boundaries $\approx\pm 3.59$, by simulation of the quantile of the temporal maximum of a single component of $(\mathcal L_{h,t})_t$, see Figure \ref{fig1}B and C. With the bivariate procedure we get $Q\approx 4.00$ (radius in D).
+This slight increase is the price for avoiding $\alpha$-error accumulation.